kangela2/Logic_Card_Game/README.md

 User's begin at the main menu and are taken to the game board on clicking the start button.

 During the user's turn, they are prompted to choose which of their opponents cards they'd like to guess.
 Upon a correct guess, the card they chose to guess is flipped over.
-Upon a wrong guess, the user is prompted to select a card from their hand they would like to flip over.
+Upon a wrong guess, a random facedown card of the user is flipped over.

 Each turn is documented in the game log, and the last 15 turns are visible to the player.